-I was first exposed to the remarkable healing potential of wheatgrass extract on May 11, 1995.
+My head was first turned toward the remarkable healing potential of wheatgrass extract on May 11, 1995.

 I was asked to visit Alan, an ex-bookmaker in his nineties, to "relieve his pain".
 There was a very painful ulcer above his ankle that he had suffered from for several years.
-Covered by a thick, dry crust, I thought it would probably take a week or so to remove by regular daily nursing treatment.
-Having other medical problems, such as diabetes, emphysema and heart failure, I recommended that he seek treatment in hospital, but he feared he would never come out alive.
+It was covered by a thick, dry crust I thought would probably take a week or so to remove by regular cleansing and dressing.
+Coupled with other medical problems, such as diabetes, emphysema and heart failure, I advised him to accept hospital treatment, but he feared he would never come out alive!

-There was no way I could relieve his pain except with narcotics which I was not prepared to use.
-He needed to be in hospital.
+With my patient-list in my clinic across the road already full, I had to think quickly.
+There was no way I could relieve his pain except with narcotics which I was not prepared to try.
+He really needed to be in hospital, but refused admission.

-A few weeks earlier, a businessman who was trying to sell me a herbal remedy, (a complete waste of time against a mindset completely anti to herbal remedies) showed me photographs where it healed fetlock wounds on a very expensive racehorse, when veterinary surgeons had failed after 6 months orthodox treatment.
-In fact, the animal was about to be put down.
-It was then that I recalled having put the "healing cream" in my bag.
+I then recalled a businessman who had tried to sell me a herbal remedy to try.
+A waste of time from my point of view.
+After all, I was trained not to use herbal remedies, because they "didn't work".
+But, he had shown me photographs where it apparently healed fetlock wounds on a very expensive racehorse, after veterinary surgeons had failed after 6 months orthodox treatment, and the animal was about to be put down.
+That was when I recalled that the "healing cream" was in my bag.

-"I don't give a damn what you do doc, so long as you stop the pain." he replied.
+"I don't give a damn what you do doc, so long as you stop the pain." he said.

-So, with a picture of the healed horse wound in the back of my mind, I took a deep breath and gingerly applied a smidgen of the cream on the thickly crusted surface of the ulcer, then dressed it lightly with a bandage.
-I promised to drop by the next day.
+I took a deep breath and gingerly applied a smidgen of the cream over the ulcer's thickly crusted surface, covered it with a bandage and left, promising to return the next morning.